Energy inequalities for cutoff functions of $p$-energies on metric measure spaces: Introduction

+In the nonlinear setting, a heat kernel is generally not available, and therefore one should formulate the expected equivalences among capacity bounds, Harnack, Poincar\'e, and cutoff Sobolev inequalities.
+The analogue of the equivalence between \ref{item_PICS} and \ref{item_PIcap} for $p$-energies is also contained in \cite{Eri26}, through the implication (\ref{eq_PIcapCS}).
+The main purpose of this paper is to make progress toward the analogue of the equivalence between \ref{item_EHIcap} and \ref{item_PICS} for $p$-energies.

+The main result of this paper proves the cutoff Sobolev inequality from the elliptic Harnack inequality and the two-sided capacity bounds.
+More precisely, for a $p$-energy on a volume doubling metric measure space, and under additional geometric and analytic assumptions, but \emph{without} assuming $\text{PI}(\Psi)$, we prove that

+See Theorem \ref{thm_main} for the precise statement and the additional assumptions.
+The proof is based on a Wolff potential estimate for superharmonic functions, established by adapting a technique of Trudinger and Wang \cite{TW02AJM}; in this argument, the elliptic Harnack inequality plays a central role.

+We also prove the converse implication from \ref{item_PICS} to \ref{item_EHIcap} for $p$-energies.
+More precisely, assuming $\text{PI}(\Psi)$ and $\text{CS}(\Psi)$, we obtain $\text{EHI}$, $\text{cap}(\Psi)$, and the analytic inputs used in (\ref{eq_EHIcapCS}); see Theorem \ref{thm_main_conv}.
+The proof uses the standard Nash--Moser--De Giorgi iteration technique, where the cutoff Sobolev inequality supplies the required cutoff functions.

+Moreover, in a lower-dimensional regime, we prove that the Poincar\'e inequality and the capacity upper bound already imply the cutoff Sobolev inequality.
+In particular, on an Ahlfors $d_h$-regular space, this corresponds to the range $d_h-1<\beta_p\le d_h$.
+The proof proceeds by first deriving the elliptic Harnack inequality from the Poincar\'e inequality and the capacity upper bound on suitable approximating spaces, and then applying (\ref{eq_EHIcapCS}).
+This technique for proving the elliptic Harnack inequality, which is restricted to such lower-dimensional regime, goes back to \cite{Hol03}, and was also used recently in \cite{Mur23a,MS25}.
+Thus, in this regime, we obtain the implication (\ref{eq_PIcapCS}); see Theorem \ref{thm_main_RSVR}.
+In the case $p=2$, the same method also yields two-sided heat kernel estimates; see Theorem \ref{thm_HK}.

-As a direct consequence of our results, we obtain the singularity of the associated $p$-energy measure with respect to the Hausdorff measure on the Sierpi\'nski carpet for \emph{all} $p>1$.
-This is stated in Corollary \ref{cor_SC_singular} and provides a complete answer to \cite[Problem 10.5]{MS23} within the setting of the Sierpi\'nski carpet.
+As an application, we prove that the $p$-energy measure is singular with respect to the Hausdorff measure on the Sierpi\'nski carpet for any $p>1$; see Corollary \ref{cor_SC_singular}.
+This gives a complete answer, in the setting of the Sierpi\'nski carpet, to a problem posed by Murugan and Shimizu \cite[Problem 10.5]{MS25}.